Table of Contents:

 Real-world applications of zk-SNARKs

-Several privacy-centric blockchain protocols have adopted zkSNARKs to enable user and transaction anonymity across the main chain, sidechains, and bridges.
-Zcash is one of the most popular, using shielded zero-knowledge proofs to keep users anonymous as they transact on-chain.
+Several privacy-centric blockchain protocols have adopted zkSNARKs to enable user and transaction anonymity across the main chain (even for smart contract blockchains), sidechains, and bridges.
+Zcash is one of the most popular private blockchains, using shielded zero-knowledge proofs to keep users anonymous as they transact on-chain.

 Another popular project that adopts zkSNARKs is Horizen.
 In addition to driving privacy in the crypto space, these projects have also employed zkSNARKs to establish trust between users and law enforcement agencies.